scottgonzalez/recursive-blame/README.md

 # Recursive blame for Git

-Recursively blame files, filtered by regular expressions.
+Recursively blame files, filtered by patterns.

 Support this project by [donating on Gittip](https://www.gittip.com/scottgonzalez/).